sinkillerj/ProjectE-Aether-Addon/README.md

 Webchat: http://webchat.esper.net/?nick=&channels=ProjectE

 #Compiling
 Place both the Aether jar (and its dependencies), along with the ProjectE jar, inside a folder called "libs" in the root (where gradlew is).
-CodeChickenCore will automatically deobf these jars for you are runtime.
+CodeChickenCore will automatically deobf these jars for you at runtime.